coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 all are found there.
 Each of the Inner Planes is dominated by one element or type of energy.
 Other planes may show off various aspects of these elemental traits.
 Many planes have no elemental or energy traits;
-these traits are noted in a plane's description only when they are present.
+these traits are noted in a plane’s description only when they are present.

 *Air-Dominant:* Mostly open space, planes with this trait have just a